Wolverine971/9takes/src/blog/guides/definitive-guide-to-self-efficacy.md

 <h3 id="role-of-environment">Chapter 4: The Role of Environment in Self-Efficacy</h3>

-Your environment plays a pivotal role in shaping your self-efficacy.
-It's not just about what you believe you can do; it's also about the external factors that either nurture or hinder those beliefs.
+Your environment plays a pivotal role in shaping you and your beliefs.

+It's not just about what you believe you can do; it's also about the external factors that are either hurting or helping you.
 Understanding the impact of different environments can help you make informed decisions to foster your self-efficacy.

+Below are the different areas that need examined for how they have helped or hurt your growth.

 #### Family and Upbringing